USEPA/EPATADA/.github/ISSUE_TEMPLATE/feature_request.md

 **Reminders for TADA contributors addressing this issue:**

-New features should include all the following work:
+New features and/or edits should include all the following work:

 -   [ ] Create or edit the function/code.